 - Printed tickets will be shown at the admissions desk – scanning of tickets on phones can also take place.

-- You will pass straight through building and exit into the Park at the far end via the fire doors.
-Park toilets are round the corner to your right at this point.
+- You will pass through the building and exit to the park via the double doors.

-- Some play areas are closed for the moment, and we aren’t running activities such as tractor rides and animal handling.
+- Some play areas are closed for the moment, and we aren’t running activities such as animal handling and archery.

 - Where possible, we’ve removed or opened gates to reduce contact points.